davidjenni/TypeScriptEmptyProj/README.md

 [![PullRequest](https://github.com/davidjenni/TypeScriptEmptyProj/actions/workflows/PullRequest.yml/badge.svg)](https://github.com/davidjenni/TypeScriptEmptyProj/actions/workflows/PullRequest.yml)

-Template project for TypeScript, containing basic gulp file to transpile src and test trees and run mocha tests
+Template project for TypeScript, containing basic npm run scripts to transpile src and test trees and run jest tests

+The contents of this repo can be used to green-field populate your own TS based project;
+it provides out of the box (after an initial `npm ci` call to restore the depencencies):

+- CI (`npm run ci`): rebuild, test (with code coverage), lint the code base
+- build (`npm run build`): transpiles all TS sources and tests into /dist folder
+- test (`npm test` or `npm run test`): run all tests
+- lint (`npm run lint`): check for problematic code patterns using eslint
+- check: (`npm run check`): check for consistent source formatting, using prettier
+- prettier (`npm run prettier`): re-format all sources to address issues found with `npm run check`.
+  Note that by default, VSCode will run the same formatting rules, see: `.vscode/settings.json` to disable that
+- Tests can be debugged via `F5` from within an individual .test.ts file
+- A Github Workflow is setup as PR loop

 ## Setting Up Dev Environment